BogdanFAndrei/NextJS_Website/README.md

 # Next.js Test Framework Demo Website

 A modern web application built with Next.js 14, showcasing various test frameworks and best practices in web development.
 This project serves as a demonstration platform for implementing and comparing different testing methodologies.
+The application is deployed on Vercel and uses PostgreSQL for data management.

 ## Features